LuisNagano/LuisNagano/README.md

 I have published multiple articles in international journals and have experience presenting research at scientific conferences, where I was recognized for my contributions to pediatric oncology.

-I pride myself on my ability to communicate complex data in a clear, accessible way, making sure that insights are not only understood but also actionable.
+I have the ability to communicate complex data in a clear, accessible way, making sure that insights are not only understood but also actionable.
 My critical thinking, problem-solving abilities, and deep curiosity about science and technology drive me to continuously improve and innovate.

 ## Skills